BufferPool#

 max_buffers – the maximum amount of buffers to allocate or 0 for unlimited.

-- classmethod config_validate_params(caps: Caps | None, size: int, min_buffers: int, max_buffers: int) bool #
+- classmethod config_validate_params(caps: Caps | None, size: int, min_buffers: int, max_buffers: int) bool#

 Validates that changes made to

-aren’t lower then what we initially expected.
+configare still valid in the context of the expected parameters.
+This function is a helper that can be used to validate changes made by a pool to a config whenset_config()returnsFalse.
+This expects thatcapshaven’t changed and thatmin_buffersaren’t lower then what we initially expected.
 This does not check if options or allocator parameters are still valid, won’t check if size have changed, since changing the size is valid to adapt padding.Added in version 1.4.

 - Parameters: